CASE STUDY: VALVE INDEX VR HEAD MOUNTED DISPLAY

 SIMPLEXITY’S NEW PRODUCT INTRODUCTION (NPI) AND MANUFACTURING ROLE

 Simplexity integrated with a large team of other engineering design partners, Valve’s internal engineering staff, and helped qualify and source vendors and contract manufacturers for building the electronics in the product.
 In order to assure product success on such a short timeline, close relationships with overseas suppliers and manufacturing partners were maintained.

-Some of the NPI contributions on the project include:
+Some of Simplexity’s New Product Introduction contributions on the project include: